knotbin/airport/README.md

 people with a non-advanced understanding of AT Protocol, so please avoid submitting pull requests that add features that complicate the user experience.

+When contributing, please make sure to run tests to ensure your changes do not break existing functionality, and add any additional tests for new changes.

 ## License

 [MIT License](LICENSE)